 Only the Holy Spirit can transform us (Titus 3:5), but we can cooperate with His work by feeding our mind with truth.
 Let’s ask God to show us where our thinking is out of line with His truth.
 Let’s ask Him to renew our thinking and transform our spiritual health.
 And let’s cooperate with Him in practical ways.

 God’s Word tells us to think on things that are true, noble, right, pure lovely, admirable, excellent, and praiseworthy (Philippians 4:8).
 Could these characteristics describe the things you’re allowing into your mind?

 Want to be spiritually fit?
 Start by honestly evaluating what you’re allowing into your mind.
 Use this downloadable worksheet BRAIN FOOD to evaluate the “food” you’re feeding your mind and how it may be shaping your thinking.
 Be as honest and as comprehensive as possible.

-If you long to breakdown a secular worldview and build a biblical one, respond to what you discovered by filling out the BRAIN FOOD worksheet.
+If you long to breakdown a secular worldview and build a biblical one, respond to what you discovered when you filled out the BRAIN FOOD worksheet.
 Consider these questions:

 - What things on your list do you feel have the most negative impact on your thinking?

 - Does God want you to reduce or eliminate any of these?

 - How can you manage your time to include more time filling your mind with God’s truth